DomenickD/LLM_Source_Citation/Projectv8/HOW_TO.md

      ```bash
      streamlit run app.py
      ```
-     (Replace `app.py` with the actual name of your main Streamlit file if it's something else like `main.py`.)
    - This will launch a local server and automatically open your default web browser to show the Streamlit app at an address like:
      `http://localhost:8501`.